When A Stroke Is Misdiagnosed Or Diagnosed Too Late

 Strokes occur because the brain is not getting enough oxygen.
-Restoring blood flow to the brain is critical to preventing permanent disability or death, but when a stroke is misdiagnosed or the diagnosis comes too late, a stroke can cause serious health complications.
+Restoring blood flow to the brain is critical in preventing permanent disability or death, but when a stroke is misdiagnosed or the diagnosis comes too late, a stroke can cause serious health complications.

 Over 50 years of experience supporting injured patients